Blog Product ManagementCustomer Feedback Analysis: Step-by-step Guide (2025)

 To solve this problem, we have two suggestions:

-- Devote some time to moderation: It doesn’t have to be much—just 15 minutes per week is enough to merge similar feedback, respond to comment threads, and remove spam.
+- Devote some time to moderation: It doesn’t have to be much.
+Just 15 minutes per week is enough to merge similar feedback, respond to comment threads, and remove spam, which all contributes to a better customer experience.
 Featurebase also offers moderation settings that prevent posts from going live until you’ve reviewed them.

 - Use AI and and automation: AI is a powerful tool for feedback merging.
 Featurebase’s AI automatically shows you highly relevant similar posts that you can merge in seconds.